IDT-ITI/TSalV360/README.md

 # TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos

 * Written by Ioannis Kontostathis, Evlampios Apostolidis, Vasileios Mezaris
-* The TSV360 can be used for training and evaluating deep-learning models for text guided 360-degree video saliency task.
+* The TSV360 dataset can be used for training and evaluating deep-learning models for text guided 360-degree video saliency task.
 * Our approach, TSalV360 can be used for forming the basis for future comparisons in the field of text-driven 360-degree video saliency detection.

 ## Installation